vradarserver/standing-data/README.md

 Also I would have to write something to copy the changes from the text files to the SDM database.

-For the time being pull requests will be declined for this repository.
+For the time being please get in touch before making any pull requests for this repository.

 ## Aircraft Lookup Data